 Unrivalled links with business, industry and government

-Cranfield has the closest links with business and industry of any university in the UK.
-Our programmes are designed with industry partners to ensure they are relevant and up-to-date, and we are equipping our graduates with the knowledge and skills to meet the latest challenges facing both public and private sector organisations.
+Cranfield has close links with business and industry.
+We're number one in the UK for research income from industry per academic (Times Higher Education, 2017) and our programmes are designed with industry partners to ensure they are relevant and up-to-date.
+We are equipping our graduates with the knowledge and skills to meet the latest challenges facing both public and private sector organisations.

 Cranfield Defence and Security, located at the Defence Academy of the United Kingdom at Shrivenham in Wiltshire, works in close partnership with the UK Ministry of Defence, providing specialist skills training.
 These unique qualifications are much sought-after by governments, the military and security agencies worldwide.

-The Cranfield University Technology Park, next to the Cranfield campus, is a centre for innovation and is home to more than 50 companies.
+Cranfield University Technology Park, adjacent to the University campus, is a centre for innovation and home to around 50 companies.

 A global outlook and an international community

-Of the 4,600 students at Cranfield in 2014/15, 45% were from the UK, 25% from EU countries and 30% from the rest of the world.
+Of the 4,871 students at Cranfield (including Shrivenham) in 2018, 54% were from the UK, 21% from EU countries and 25% from the rest of the world.
 We have 30 international alumni groups, including in Australia, Japan, India, Switzerland and Russia.
-During a typical year, our academics deliver courses in 50 countries outside the UK.
+During a typical year, our academics deliver courses in 45 countries outside the UK.

 Find out more information on our International pages.